hubersky/Java_Basic/README.md

-# This is my project where I did my homework learning java programing language.
+Hello!
+This is my Java_Basic project, where I got hands-on experience doing homework tasks.